NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-2-the-basics.md

     .map{ file -> tuple(file.getBaseName(), file) }
 ```

-Okay, so what does that do, exactly?
-Well, the added line containing the
-`.map{}` statement changes the data stream to be `[prefix, file]` instead of
+Here we create a *tuple* (something containing multiple parts) using the `map`
-just `[file]` - we generate the prefix from the *base name* of the file itself,
+operator, the *base name* of the file (`a`) and the file path (`a.txt`).
+The
-*i.e.* the file without extension or directory.
-We now have to change the
+statement `.map{ file -> tuple(file.getBaseName(), file) }` can thus be read as
+"replace the channel's contents with a tuple containing the base name and the
+file path".
+The contents of the channel thus change from `[a.txt]` to `[a,
+a.txt]`.
+Passing the sample name or ID together with the sample data in this way
+is extremely useful in a workflow context and can grealy simplify downstream
+processes.

-process itself to make use of this new information contained in the `ch_input`
+Before this will work, however, we have to change the process itself to make use
+of this new information contained in the `ch_input` channel.
-channel.

 * Change the process definition to the following: